 In early 2012 Robin became photo editor for Volume Magazine a London-based printed and online bi-annual publication that promotes individual talent across the arts, writing and music.
 This has given Robin the opportunity to shoot music festivals, gigs, people and places and also edit and curate the work of other photographers for publication.
 Equally this has opened up the opportunity to work with various other publications including DIY Mag.

-Represented by Retna, Robins work has been featured in the Financial Times, The Telegraph, The Mirror, Metro and The Guardian.
+Represented by Retna, NurPhoto, Mega and News and Media Image Robin's work has been featured in the Financial Times, The Telegraph, The Mirror, Metro, The Guardian and The Daily Star to name a few.